zebheone/GhostScroll/README.md

 * Disqus Comments

+    * create a Disqus account and get your Disqus Shortname
     * file: assets/js/dsq_comments.js and assets/js/dsq_comments_count.js
     * FIRST THING TO DO! line 2: change 'twelvepurplepills' with your Disqus Shortname
     * BEWARE of the unique ID, I don't use it.